top of page

 EquuStyle: When did you first become interested in photographing wild horses?
 What sparked that passion for you?

 Sandy Sharkey: In my early twenties, I was on a trail ride in Alberta’s Rocky Mountains near Banff.
-One afternoon, I was lying on my back in an alpine meadow, my trail horse contentedly munching grass beside me.
-Suddenly, everything shook- and I jumped up, convinced that I was experiencing an earthquake.
-It wasn’t an earthquake.
-It was a herd of wild horses, galloping past me on a rocky ridge.
-It was over as quickly as it began- and the wild horses disappeared into a forest.
+One afternoon, I lay on my back in an alpine meadow.
+My trail horse munched grass beside me, content and relaxed.
+Suddenly, everything shook, and I jumped up, convinced I was experiencing an earthquake.
+But it wasn’t an earthquake.
+It was a herd of wild horses galloping past me on a rocky ridge.
+It was over as quickly as it began, and the wild horses disappeared into a forest.
 But it was one of the most beautiful things I’d ever seen.

 Wild Alberta Mountain Horses is the title of a photograph by wild horse photographer and advocate Sandy Sharkey as featured in the Fall 2025 issue of EquuStyle Magazine at equustyle.com